gershnik/repopulator/README.md

 * Python >= 3.8
 * If you plan to build repositories that require GPG signing `gpg` command needs to be available in PATH
+* If you plan to build repositories that require private key signing OpenSSL > 3.0 libraries need to be available on your platform

 ## Supported repository formats